3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 .. image:: pictures/Tadbit_for_IMP_fransua_66_0.png

-We may also want to use only the 10 first models (lowest energy), or the models belonging to a cluster (example cluster 0).
+To use only the 10 first models (lowest energy), or the models belonging to a cluster (example cluster 0):

 ::